Fort Baker: Military usage

 During WWI and WWII Fort Baker became the headquarters and training command post for the newly formed 91st Division (United States) Army.
 During WWI the division served in France.
 In WWII the division served in Italy.
 Since the soldiers in this division came from the far western states it became known as The Wild West Division.
 Since the Powder River in Wyoming was a well known river during the army's campaigns against the native American peoples, this river was also known by this era's soldiers.
 Out of this they developed the custom when an enlisted saluted an officer he would say, "Powder River!" when the officer returned the salute he would say, "Let'er buck!"
 This became a tradition in the 91st Division which was practiced into the third millennia.

 During the 1960s and 1970s the World War II wooden Army Hospital buildings were occupied by the Sixth U.S. Army Medical Laboratory.
 This medical Laboratory was the Reference Laboratory for all medical facilities in the Sixth Army area excluding Class II facilities such as Letterman General Hospital.
 The Sixth Army Medical Laboratory also performed testing for rabies, all virology tests, and virology research.

-In the later 1980s the fort became an army reserve training facility/resource called the 91st Training Division with the mission of being staffed with a cadre of leadership personnel (experienced officers and NCO's/Sergeants) and drill instructors so that in the event of a major war—with the draft re-instituted—draftees would be sent to the 91st to receive their basic training (about 9 weeks) followed by advanced infantry training to prepare the draftees for combat.
+In the mid 1970's the fort became an army reserve training facility/resource called the 91st Training Division with the mission of being staffed with a cadre of leadership personnel (experienced officers and NCO's/Sergeants) and drill instructors so that in the event of a major war—with the draft re-instituted—draftees would be sent to the 91st to receive their basic training (about 9 weeks) followed by advanced infantry training to prepare the draftees for combat.
 Then the 91st would become an active army infantry division to be deployed to whatever theater of war the army selected for them.
 In the parlance of soldiers this is called,"The infinite wisdom of the army."